-Jesus spoke plainly about this, and Peter took him aside and began to rebuke him (Mark 8:32).
+Peter took Jesus aside and began to rebuke him (Mark 8:32).

 After all, when you want to attract a following, you try to encourage publicity.
 You don’t avoid the spotlight; you bask in it.
 Just look at those who claim to do miracles today.
-They usually like to tell the largest possible audience.
-If, after a preacher’s prayer, someone says her arthritis feels a bit better, the preacher beams at the television camera and declares it a miracle, and the more people who are watching, the better.
+They don’t try to keep anything secret; they try to tell the largest possible audience.
+If, after a preacher’s prayer, someone says her arthritis feels a bit better, the preacher smiles at the TV camera and declares it a miracle, and the more people who are watching, the better.
 Now, if a little relief from arthritis pain is a miracle worth bragging about, what about giving sight to a blind person or raising someone from the dead?

 Jesus looked at his disciples. “‘What about you?’ he asked.
 ‘Who do you say I am?’
 Peter answered, ‘You are the Christ.’
 Jesus warned them not to tell anyone about him” (Mark 8:29-30).

 Not tell anyone?
 Why not?
-Peter and the other disciples, after spending a lot of time with Jesus, have finally come to the right conclusion about who he is.
-Unlike most of the people, they know that Jesus is much more than a prophet or religious leader.
-They recognize him as the Messiah, the Christ, the Son of the living God (Matthew 16:16).
-They believe he is the one God has promised–he’s the one who will bring deliverance and salvation to his people.
-Wouldn’t it make sense for the disciples to spread the word as quickly as possible, so that people will recognize Jesus as their Messiah, instead of seeing him as just another prophet?
-And yet Jesus warns the disciples not to tell anyone.
+Peter and the other disciples, after spending a lot of time with Jesus, after getting to know what he was like, after listening to him teach marvelous truths, after watching him do amazing miracles, finally could see who he really was.
+Unlike most of the people, they knew that Jesus was much more than a prophet or religious leader.
+They recognized him as the Messiah God promised would someday come–the Christ, the Son of the living God (Matthew 16:16), the Savior who would rescue God’s people.
+Wouldn’t it make sense for the disciples to spread the word as quickly as possible, so that people would recognize Jesus as Messiah and Savior, instead of seeing him as just another prophet?
+And yet Jesus warned the disciples not to tell anyone.
 Why not?
-Why doesn’t he want people to know that he is the Messiah, when that in fact is who he is?
-Well, let’s read a little further.
+Why didn’t he want people to know that he was the Messiah, when that’s who he really was?
+Well, let’s follow the conversation a bit further.